-LYNN SCARLETT, former Deputy Secretary and Chief Operating Officer of the U.S. Department of the Interior, is Co-Chief External Affairs Officer at The Nature Conservancy (TNC).
-In this role, the Honorable Lynn Scarlett directs all policy in the United States and the 70 countries in which TNC operates.
+LYNN SCARLETT, former Deputy Secretary and Chief Operating Officer of the U.S. Department of the Interior, is global Chief External Affairs Officer at The Nature Conservancy (TNC).
+In this role, she influences climate and nature-based solutions policy—in the United States and the 79 countries in which TNC influences conservation, oversees global corporate engagement on climate and sustainability, and oversees our impact-investing team, NatureVest.
 She also served at Interior as the Acting Secretary of the Interior in 2006.
-While Interior’s Deputy Secretary, the Honorable Lynn Scarlett initiated and chaired the Department’s Cooperative Conservation Working Group and it’s first-ever Climate Change Task Force.
+While Interior’s Deputy Secretary, the Honorable Lynn Scarlett initiated and chaired the Department’s Cooperative Conservation Working Group and its first-ever Climate Change Task Force.
 She established the Interior’s Ocean and Coastal Activities office to coordinate cross-departmental ocean and coastal work.
 She chaired the nation’s Wildland Fire Leadership Council.
 She served on the Executive Committee of the President’s Management Council.
 She is author or co-author of publications on climate change adaptation; ecosystem services; large landscape conservation; and science and decision making.
-She chairs the Science Advisory Board of the National Oceanic and Atmospheric Administration (NOAA) and served on the National Research Council Sustainability Linkages Committee, the U.S. Global Change Research Program Committee, and is a co-convening lead author of the 2014 National Climate Assessment.
-She also chairs the Landscape Conservation Cooperatives Council established in 2014 by the U.S. Department of the Interior.
-She is on the Dean’s Advisory Council of the Bren School of Environmental Science and Management at University of California (UC) Santa Barbara.
-She also serves on the boards of trustees of the National Wildlife Refuge Association and COMPASS.
+She is a member of the Science Advisory Board of the National Oceanic and Atmospheric Administration (NOAA), which she previously chaired, served on the U.S. Global Change Research Program Committee, and is a co-convening lead author of the 2014 National Climate Assessment.
+She also chaired the Landscape Conservation Cooperatives Council established in 2014 by the U.S. Department of the Interior.
+She is on the Dean’s Advisory Council of the Bren School of Environmental Science and Management at University of California (UC) Santa Barbara and the Advisory Board of the Cornell Lab of Ornithology.
+She also serves on the board of trustees of the National Marine Sanctuary Foundation.
 She received her Bachelor’s and Master’s degrees in political science from the UC Santa Barbara, where she also completed her Ph.D. coursework and exams in political science and political economy.

-France A. Cordova - (Ex Officio Member)
+Scott H. Hutchins - (Ex Officio Member)

 Jack A. Kaye - (Ex Officio Member)